fafalone/WinDevLib/README.md

 tB has announced plans to support `[PreserveSig]` in implemented interfaces in the future; when that happens WinDevLibImpl will be deprecated.

 >[!IMPORTANT]
->There currently seems to be an issue with using WinDevLib and WinDevLibImpl together if WinDevLibImpl does not use the current WinDevLib as a reference (it would usually use an old one as it's updated much less frequently).
-I've updated the reference on this repo and the package server, just note that you'll need to refresh both every time you update one if they're used together
+>There currently seems to be an issue with using WinDevLib and WinDevLibImpl together if the versions differ.
+If you're using WinDevLibImpl, ensure you update it every time WinDevLib is updated.
->
->

 #### Scope of coverage

 The goal of the API coverage in WinDevLib is to provide the kind of programming experience you'd get in C/C++ by including windows.h and many of the more common feature sets like DirectX and GDIPlus.
-Even the 15,000+ APIs are just scratching the surface of the total Windows API set, and due to the low quality of automated conversion, even by Microsoft themselves (see: Win32API_PtrSafe.txt), I'm not interested in simply feeding headers or metadata through a conversion utility or using a database, so instead WinDevLib is focused on the most commonly used features in the major system DLLs-- everything 99%+ of apps need; less common ones can be added by request or as time goes on and coverage is expanded.
+However even the 15,000+ APIs are just scratching the surface of the total Windows API set, and due to the low quality of automated conversion, even by Microsoft themselves (see: Win32API_PtrSafe.txt), I'm not interested in simply feeding headers or metadata through a conversion utility or using a database, so instead WinDevLib is focused on the most commonly used features in the major system DLLs.
+This should cover about 99.99% of the Win32 APIs/interfaces an app is likely to use.

-Current coverage is already quite extensive, covering hundreds of Windows SDK header files.
+Current coverage is already quite extensive, spanning hundreds of Windows SDK header files.
+Anything not currently included can be added by request or as time goes on and coverage is expanded.
 For details, see [COVERAGE.md](COVERAGE.md).
+Contributions are also welcome.
+They must be within the scope described above and conform to WinDevLib standards.
+For more information see [CONTRIBUTING.md](CONTRIBUTING.md)

 ### Updates